gussj/cuckooazure/README.md

 ![Build Status](https://img.shields.io/github/stars/gussj/cuckooazure.svg)
 ![License](https://img.shields.io/github/license/gussj/cuckooazure.svg)

+# This script is not updated, please before use it modify the script.

 Cuckoo Sandbox in Azure using Ubuntu Server 19.

 This script will install automatically all dependencies and software required  to run Cuckoo Sandbox in Azure.